Baxter International (NYSE:BAX) Releases FY24 Earnings Guidance

-Baxter International (NYSE:BAX – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
-The company provided EPS guidance of $2.88-$2.98 for the period, compared to the consensus EPS estimate of $2.90.
+Baxter International (NYSE:BAX – Get Free Report) updated its FY24 earnings guidance on Thursday.
+The company provided earnings per share guidance of $2.88-$2.98 for the period, compared to the consensus earnings per share estimate of $2.90.
 The company issued revenue guidance of $15.1 billion, compared to the consensus revenue estimate of $15.10 billion.
 Baxter International also updated its Q2 guidance to $0.65-$0.67 EPS.

-Baxter International (NYSE:BAX – Get Free Report) last released its quarterly earnings data on Thursday, May 2nd.
-The medical instruments supplier reported $0.65 EPS for the quarter, beating analysts’ consensus estimates of $0.61 by $0.04.
-The firm had revenue of $3.59 billion for the quarter, compared to analysts’ expectations of $3.55 billion.
-Baxter International had a return on equity of 18.97% and a net margin of 17.79%.
-The firm’s quarterly revenue was down 1.6% on a year-over-year basis.
-During the same period in the prior year, the firm posted $0.59 earnings per share.
-Research analysts forecast that Baxter International will post 2.9 EPS for the current fiscal year.
+Baxter International (NYSE:BAX – Get Free Report) last issued its earnings results on Thursday, May 2nd.
+The medical instruments supplier reported $0.65 earnings per share for the quarter, topping analysts’ consensus estimates of $0.61 by $0.04.
+The firm had revenue of $3.59 billion during the quarter, compared to analysts’ expectations of $3.55 billion.
+Baxter International had a net margin of 17.79% and a return on equity of 18.97%.
+The firm’s revenue for the quarter was down 1.6% compared to the same quarter last year.
+During the same period last year, the firm posted $0.59 earnings per share.
+On average, research analysts predict that Baxter International will post 2.9 EPS for the current fiscal year.

-A number of research firms have commented on BAX.
-Bank of America upped their target price on shares of Baxter International from $42.00 to $45.00 and gave the company a neutral rating in a research report on Tuesday, March 5th.
-StockNews.com raised shares of Baxter International from a hold rating to a buy rating in a research report on Friday, January 19th.
-UBS Group cut their target price on Baxter International from $40.00 to $36.00 and set a neutral rating on the stock in a research report on Tuesday, February 6th.
-Citigroup raised their price target on Baxter International from $41.00 to $44.00 and gave the stock a neutral rating in a research report on Wednesday, April 3rd.
-Finally, Barclays boosted their price objective on Baxter International from $52.00 to $54.00 and gave the company an overweight rating in a report on Monday, February 12th.
-Seven research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, Baxter International presently has a consensus rating of Hold and a consensus target price of $46.30.
+A number of equities analysts recently weighed in on BAX shares.
+JPMorgan Chase & Co. lifted their price target on Baxter International from $38.00 to $44.00 and gave the stock a neutral rating in a research note on Friday, February 9th.
+UBS Group dropped their target price on shares of Baxter International from $40.00 to $36.00 and set a neutral rating on the stock in a research report on Tuesday, February 6th.
+Bank of America upped their price target on shares of Baxter International from $42.00 to $45.00 and gave the company a neutral rating in a research report on Tuesday, March 5th.
+Citigroup lifted their price objective on shares of Baxter International from $41.00 to $44.00 and gave the stock a neutral rating in a research report on Wednesday, April 3rd.
+Finally, Barclays increased their target price on Baxter International from $52.00 to $54.00 and gave the company an overweight rating in a report on Monday, February 12th.
+Seven research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat, the stock currently has a consensus rating of Hold and a consensus price target of $46.30.

 Baxter International Company Profile